fdocr/jazz/README.md

 ### Node JWT Template

 This is an opinionated starter template for a lightweight Express based REST API.
-I put this together with the following ideas in mind:
+Had the following ideas in mind (not all of them implemented yet):

-* Database agnostic (probably the most important feature, will leverage passport)
+* Database agnostic (probably the most important feature, using [Passportjs](http://passportjs.org/))
 * Multiple environment setups out of the box
 * Test suite template using mocha and chai
 * Authentication using JWT (maybe questionable decision, but I trust & like it)

-Still very much a WIP, branches will hopefully contain multiple DB setups.
+Still very much a WIP, it even has some custom names (like the error handling one).
+Current master branch is using postgres, but branches will hopefully contain multiple DB setups.

 ### Where to go from here?

 Choose a database and authenticate users.
 The verification of the JWT will use [passport-jwt strategy](https://github.com/themikenicholson/passport-jwt).

 Why this authentication method?
-Mostly a lightweight stateless implementation, simplicity & stubbornness.
-I love discussing this subject, shoot me an email or -> [@fdoxyz](https://twitter.com/fdoxyz)
+Mostly because it's a stateless implementation, simplicity & stubbornness tbh.
+I love discussing this subject, hit me with an email or -> [@fdoxyz](https://twitter.com/fdoxyz)

 ##### LICENSE